 Projections for building space needs at the Florida Polytechnic Campus are shown in Tables 2 and 3.
 Table 2 provides projections of facility space needs based on application of Florida Board of Governors standards to Florida Polytechnic enrollment projections.
-In total, for the 2030-2031 academic year with projected FTE of 2,736 the total net/assignable space need for the campus will be 243,504 square feet, not inclusive of on-campus residential buildings.
-The category with greatest space requirement will be offices, study space, and research labs.
+In total, for the 2025-2026 academic year with projected FTE of 1,713 the total net/assignable space need for the campus will be 209,265 square feet, not inclusive of on-campus residential buildings.
+The category with greatest space requirement will be research labs.